Bournemouth: Notable people

-Bournemouth has been home to a number of musicians, including Andy Summers, the guitarist from the globally acclaimed band, The Police, who was born on 31 December 1942, and spent his formative years in Bournemouth.
+Bournemouth has been home to a number of musicians, including Andy Summers, the guitarist from the globally acclaimed band, The Police, who was born in 1942, and spent his formative years in Bournemouth.
 Summers discovered his passion for music there and honed his skills on the guitar playing with local bands.
 His musical journey led him to The Police, where his intricate guitar work became iconic.
 Summers later enjoyed a successful solo career, blending rock, jazz, and world music in his solo albums.
 Collaborations with fellow Bournemouth native Robert Fripp showcased his virtuosity and artistic prowess that also spans other artistic disciplines – film composing, writing, film making, and photography.
-Max Bygraves (1922–2012) comedian, singer, actor and variety performer.
+Max Bygraves (1922–2012) comedian, singer, actor and variety performer, also lived in Bournemouth.

 The composer Sir Hubert Parry (1848–1918) was born in Bournemouth.
-One of Britain's most prolific composers of choral music he is probably best known for his setting to William Blake's words of Jerusalem.
+One of Britain's most prolific composers of choral music, he is probably best known for his setting to William Blake's words of "Jerusalem".
 Alex James, best known as the bassist of the rock band Blur, attended Bournemouth School before moving to London.
-The rock band King Crimson included many musicians from Bournemouth including brothers Michael Giles (drums) and Peter Giles (bass).
+The rock band King Crimson included many musicians from Bournemouth, including brothers Michael Giles (drums) and Peter Giles (bass).

 Bournemouth has been the home of sporting world champions: Freddie Mills (1919–1965), who won the World Light Heavyweight title in 1948.
 Another famous sportsman, the athlete Charles Bennett (1870–1948), lived in the town after he retired.
-Bennett, was the first British track and field athlete to become Olympic Champion, winning two gold medals and a silver at the Paris Games in 1900.
+Bennett was the first British track and field athlete to become Olympic Champion, winning two gold medals and a silver at the Paris Games in 1900.
 The tennis player and Wimbledon Championships winner Virginia Wade was born in Bournemouth.
-Colonel Edmond Cotter, a runner-up player for the Royal Engineers team in the inaugural 1872 FA Cup Final, and later in life an Irish Republican, died at Bournemouth in 1934.
+Colonel Edmond Cotter, a runner-up player for the Royal Engineers team in the inaugural 1872 FA Cup Final, and later in life an Irish Republican, died in Bournemouth in 1934.